 - When taking hot and cold showers, make sure that the water does not contain chlorine, fluoride or other highly toxic chemicals commonly used in public water supplies.
 It is counter-productive to boost your circulation while at the same time take in a large dose of toxic chemicals from the water.
 If you cannot readily filter these chemicals out of the water before it comes into your home, install a shower head filter that is truly effective in this regard.
 We know of one sold at Home Depot for about $30 that uses replaceable carbon cartridges.

 - You may be more sensitive to temperature when recovering from an injury or fighting off an illness.
 You're not trying to win any competition by proving how hot or cold you can take the water.
 This can be done with moderate temperatures.
 Listen to your body, if you feel you need to stop at any time, just take a minute, sit down if you need to and see how you feel.

-Hot and cold showers can be taken 2 or 3 times a day as a therapeutic measure to enhance the effectiveness of a natural health repair program.
-These showers can be a godsend in that they are inexpensive, convenient, never cause any harm and always make you feel better.
+Hot and cold showers can also be taken 2 or 3 times a day as a therapeutic measure to enhance the effectiveness of a natural health repair program.
+These showers are inexpensive, convenient, never cause any harm, and always make you feel better.
 Give this routine a try and see!

 Learn more about Hot and Cold Shower Therapy and the Lymphatic System...

 About the Whole Body Cleanse Program

 The Whole Body Cleanse Program is the most thorough, complete, full body detox cleanse that we offer.
 It is intended for people who want to feel and function better in life.
 Even people with chronic health conditions labeled "incurable" by conventional doctors may experience an improvement in quality of life.
 The program is extensive, and goes far beyond one-system cleansing into full cleansing of the body organs and systems in sequence, to make a real difference.
 Recommended once a year, or repeated as needed.